-The murders took place over a period of about a month and left the neighborhood terrified.
-They also seem to have lost a permanent mark on the homes of the victims.
+The murders took place over one month and left the neighborhood terrified.
+They also seem to have lost a permanent mark on the victims’ homes.

-The new residents of the homes in which the Vampire claimed his victims say they are haunted by ghastly re-enactments of the murders occurring repeatedly.
+The new residents of the homes where the Vampire claimed his victims say they are haunted by ghastly re-enactments of the murders occurring repeatedly.

 8. Old Sacramento Tunnels

-What many people do not realize is that Sacramento was actually rebuilt over the original town.
-This means that there is a network of tunnels and a hidden town underneath Sacramento, which was buried because of rising water from the Sacramento River.
+Many people do not realize that Sacramento was rebuilt over the original town.
+This means there is a network of tunnels and a hidden town underneath Sacramento, which was buried because of rising water from the Sacramento River.

 If that’s enough to pique your paranormal interest, there’s plenty more where that came from.
-The city-run regularly tours taking in all the haunted hotspots around town, including these very tunnels.
-Just contact the Sacramento History Museum to book (a small fee applies).
+The city offers regular tours of all the haunted hotspots around town, including these very tunnels.

 9. California State Library